To prevent food poisoning at home:

 - Wash your hands, utensils and food surfaces often.
 Wash your hands well with warm, soapy water before and after handling or preparing food.
-Use hot, soapy water to wash the utensils, cutting board and other surfaces you use.
+Use hot, soapy water to wash utensils, cutting boards and other surfaces you use.

 - Keep raw foods separate from ready-to-eat foods.
 When shopping, preparing food or storing food, keep raw meat, poultry, fish and shellfish away from other foods.
 This prevents cross-contamination.

-- Refrigerate or freeze perishable foods promptly.
-Refrigerate or freeze perishable foods within two hours of purchasing or preparing them.
+- Refrigerate or freeze perishable foods promptly — within two hours of purchasing or preparing them.
 If the room temperature is above 90 F (32.2 C), refrigerate perishable foods within one hour.

 - Defrost food safely.
-Do not thaw foods at room temperature.
-The safest way to thaw foods is to defrost foods in the refrigerator or to microwave the food using the "defrost" or "50 percent power" setting.
-Running cold water over the food also safely thaws the food.
+Don't thaw food at room temperature.
+The safest way to thaw food is to defrost it in the refrigerator.
+If you microwave frozen food using the "defrost" or "50 percent power" setting, be sure to cook it immediately.